daH005/uploads/README.md

 var mapper = new NoOverwriteInputFilesMapper(inputEl, filesEl, fileTempEl, storage);
 ```

 ### 3.3.
-You can to add files already exist on the server:
+You can add files that already exist on the server:
 ```js
 ...
 mapper.addServerFile("filename.extenstion", "https://url.com");